jonnew/cyclops/MANUAL.md

 plan to hand solder the board, or don't mind dispensing solder paste yourself, then you do not need to purchase these stencils.

+### TODO: PCB Bill of Materials
+TODO: Google doc update!

+Fully assembled cyclops PCBs can be purchased from Circuit Hub [Cyclops on Circuit Hub](https://circuithub.com/projects/jonnew_/cyclops).
+This also includes an up-to-date parts list for each PCB with optimized prices.
+*Note that these parts are for a single PCB without the enclosure, power supply, etc*.
+Also, this may be out of date.

+### Other Materials
-A complete device requires several optional components, which are not in the pre-populated Digikey cart.
-These include:
+A complete device requires several additional components aside from the PCB itself.
+These pre-populated Digikey cart.
+These can be found on the [device kit bill of materials] (https://docs.google.com/spreadsheets/d/1YQR_ujrZgILNx3XjomLKWgzDvirwKrKaRbVVzmBgk-s/edit?usp=sharing).

 -   An **extruded aluminum enclosure**, which houses the completed board.
 The enclosure is recommended because the large